 Struggling with a bed that’s just too low?
-It can be challenging for those with mobility issues to get into a very low bed.
+Sleep can already be difficult enough for entrepreneurs, but it’s even more challenging for people with mobility issues when they have to get into a very low bed.
 On the other hand, it might be more a question of practicality – your bed is just too low to offer much in the way of storage underneath.
 The answer to both of these problems is the same thing: a set of bed risers.

 Not sure what bed risers are or how they work?
 Curious about the best bed risers on the market today?
-Our guide will walk you through everything you need to know, from determining whether you need bed risers in the first place, to the top 10 best bed risers for 2021.
+Our guide will walk you through everything you need to know, from determining whether you need bed risers in the first place, to 10 of the very best bed risers out there.

-Now that you know a bit more about bed risers and your options on the market, we can dive into the top 10 bed risers for 2021.
+Now that you know a bit more about bed risers and your options on the market, we can dive into the top 10 bed risers.
 You’ll find that our list includes a little something for everyone, whether you want a little lift or a lot, whether you have a more utilitarian frame of mind or you’re after a specific aesthetic.

 These square-shaped bed risers can hold up to 10,000 pounds, and they raise your bed by two inches.
 Part of their benefit is that they feature internal buttressing for reinforcement, ensuring a long use life and all the stability you want.

 - Durable black plastic

 - Wide square may not be suitable for all bed frame styles

 This set of four bed risers shares the same overall style and design of the two-inch set above, but raises your bed an inch higher (three inches total).
 It features the same internal buttressing for strength, but has a lower maximum weight rating of 6,800 pounds.
 Another mark in its favor (or disfavor, depending on the size of your bed legs) is the narrower upper cup, which is designed for smaller diameter legs.
 It also includes a rubber coating for slip resistance.

 - The narrower upper cup may not fit all bed legs